 Your rundown of the top video games for April 2021 is here!
 Can you believe that the PlayStation 5 has been out since November and is only receiving its first Sony-developed exclusive game this month?
-It seems as though the gaming gods have listened to your prayers, and Returnal will finally give early adopters a reason to have splurged $750 on a new console – Astro’s Playroom was free, so it doesn’t count.
+It seems as though the gaming gods have listened to your prayers, and Returnal will finally give early adopters a reason to have splurged $750 on a new console – Make Game-Night Digital with the Arcade1Up Infinity Table was free, so it doesn’t count.

 Elsewhere, Outriders is a new co-op looter shooter for you and the mates to get lost in, and MotoGP 21 is promising the most authentic racing on two wheels.